Last Updated on 28th February 2021 by Mark

 As time passes and Loanpad demonstrate their expertise further.
 I will adjust their risk factor accordingly.

 Who Can Invest with Loanpad?

 U.K. resident investors with a U.K. bank account and a U.K. address and phone number who can pass the ID checks can invest with Loanpad.
 Contact Loanpad for further information.

-Cashback Offer – £50 bonus if you invest into a lending account a minimum of £1,000 within 4 weeks post registration and keep this invested for 365 days; or £150 bonus if you invest into a lending account a minimum of £10,000 within 4 weeks post registration and keep this invested for 365 days.
+£150 bonus if you invest into a lending account a minimum of £10,000 within 4 weeks post registration and keep this invested for 1 year.

 Please read my full website Disclaimer before making investment decisions.